austinhuang0131/austinhuang0131.github.io/advertising.md

 ## Listing Servers
 ***This section is being revamped.
 Content subjected to change in the next few days.***

 Aside from websites and bot-served servers.
 Please note that most servers require you to stay in the server to keep your advertisement.
 Servers are ordered alphabetically.
-[This Google spreadsheet](https://docs.google.com/spreadsheets/d/1Ia8VYVrnggQR1Kvb982DzbjZMXjqqrtETPVE9ri7Jag/edit#gid=0) provides a more detailed comparison.
+[This Google spreadsheet by cats#5485](https://docs.google.com/spreadsheets/d/1Ia8VYVrnggQR1Kvb982DzbjZMXjqqrtETPVE9ri7Jag/edit#gid=0) provides a more detailed comparison.
 However, we are only listing the well-maintained ones here.

 * [Advertise Your Server](https://discord.gg/RrjdrGQ)
 * [Discord Portal](https://discord.gg/KmZETQW)